LODSContent/MB-300-Microsoft-Dynamics-365-Core-Finance-and-Operations/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E05.md

 ---
 lab:
     title: 'Exercise 05: Prepare, enable, and use business document management'
-    module: 'Module 01: Use common functionality and implementation tools'
+    module: 'Module 01:  Describe Finance and Operations Apps, and extend apps by using Microsoft Power Platform technologies'
 ---
 ## Exercise 5: Prepare, enable, and use business document management